 In an unorthodox way, a humpback whale saved my soul.
 Not literally, mind you, but the whale did what wires couldn’t.
 Allow me to explain.

 I had a very lucrative job in 1987 as a marine electrician.
-Most of my time was spent “behind a desk“, designing electrical systems.
-Being totally sequestered, I found myself longing for the daily interaction with people.
-I was becoming bored, frustrated and lifeless.
+Most of my time was spent behind a desk designing electrical systems.
+Being totally sequestered, I found myself longing for daily interaction with people.
+I was becoming bored, frustrated, and lifeless.
 I knew I had to get out, but how?
 When the opportunity presented itself to work as a salesman for a friend’s company, I grabbed it.
-The phrase; when one door closes another opens, has never been more true.
+The phrase “when one door closes another one opens” has never been more true.
 Pegasus Enterprises made sheds and sold small weathervanes to top them off.
-It was 1989, I was 24 years old, and little by little, these endearing animated sculptures sporting arrow and fin crept into my heart.
+It was 1989, I was 24 years old, and little by little, these endearing animated sculptures sporting arrows and fins crept into my heart.
 I knew what I wanted to do for the rest of my life.
-I fell in love in weathervanes.
+I fell in love with weathervanes.

 I leisurely began researching their story at libraries and historical societies.
 The more I learned, the more I wanted to know.
 What I couldn’t find in books, I found in the human element.
-I was fortunate enough to find experts and professional weathervane artists, from across the country, who were willing to talk to me and answer my questions.
+I was fortunate enough to find experts and professional weathervane artists from across the country who were willing to talk to me and answer my questions.
 I also began attending art classes at the Rhode Island School of Design.
 My studies revealed a rich history, a proud craft, and a dying art.
-Amazingly, only about a dozen full-time weathervane sculptors still work in America.
+Amazingly, only about a dozen full-time weathervane sculptors still work in America today.

 Inspired by all that I had seen, I decided I wanted to try to make my first weathervane.
 The first piece I tried was a flat copper fish.
 I chose the design because I thought it would be easy.
 I failed miserably.
 Someone else had to finish it for me.
-He became my mentor and urged me to continue but it would be a year and a half before my hand touched those shears again.
-That’s how discouraged I was.
+He became my mentor and urged me to continue but I was so discouraged that it would be a year and a half before my hand touched those shears again.

 In 1990 I started my first weathervane company.
 I was surrounded by my passion – weathervanes.
-It was just about heaven except that in the back of my mind the copper and shears were beckoning for a rematch.
+It was almost heaven except that in the back of my mind the copper and the shears were beckoning for a rematch.

 David’s vision

-With more than two dozen years of weathervane making experience, David Ferro has amply demonstrated his commitment to observing the highest tradition of New England Craftsmanship while staying at the forefront of modern design.
+With more than three decades of weathervane-making experience, David Ferro has amply demonstrated his commitment to observing the highest tradition of New England Craftsmanship while staying at the forefront of modern design.

 The superior craftsmanship and attention to design at Ferro Weathervanes are unmatched by any other weathervane company.

-Due to the fact that Ferro weathervanes are now collected as interior sculpture as well as rooftop ornamentation each Ferro weathervane is titled, signed and dated.
+Because Ferro weathervanes are now collected as interior sculptures as well as rooftop ornamentation, each Ferro weathervane is titled, signed, and dated.
 Each of Ferro’s works stands to increase in value with age.
 In fact, David’s works will more than likely become heirlooms cherished by each following generation.

 A COPPERS’ JOURNEY, By David Ferro